colche/gopro_encoder/README.md

 # GoPro Encoder
-This is just a .NET (4.7) console app that will take all Gopro videos added to a directory and:
+This is just a simple C# (.NET Runtime 4.7) console app that will take all Gopro videos added to a directory and:

 i.
 Rename with GPyyyyMMdd_hhmmss.mp4 filename